-Although in general we recommend using a torrent-friendly VPN for your anonymous torrent file-sharing needs, below is our recommended BitTorrent proxy provider.
-The difference between a proxy and a VPN is explained further down the page.
+Although in general we recommend using a torrent-friendly VPN to download torrents anonymously, below are our recommended BitTorrent proxy services.

 Best BitTorrent Proxy: TorGuard